-Given that your CORBA server is configured by a particular configuration scope, orbix\srvr\with\embeded\router, Example 3 shows how to modify the server configuration to embed an Artix router.
+Given that your CORBA server is configured by a particular configuration scope, orbix_srvr_with_embeded_router, Example 4 shows how to modify the server configuration to embed an Artix router.

-Example 3: Artix Configuration Suitable for an Embedded Artix Router orbix_srvr_with_embedded_router { ...

-''' Artix Configuration File

-Modified configuration required for embedded router: '''

-Example 3: Artix Configuration Suitable for an Embedded Artix Router
+Example 4: Artix Configuration Suitable for an Embedded Artix Router

 '''

+Artix Configuration File

+orbix_srvr_with_embedded_router {

+...

+Modified configuration required for embedded router:

+'''

+Example 4: Artix Configuration Suitable for an Embedded Artix Router

+'''

 1

-orb plugins = [..., "ws orb", "soap", "at http", "routing",
+orb plugins = [..., "soap", "at http", "routing",

 "bus loader"];

 2

 binding:client binding list = ["OTS+GIOP+IIOP", "GIOP+IIOP"];

 3

 plugins:routing:wsdl url="../../etc/router.wsdl";

 4

-plugins:ws orb:shlib name = "it ws orb";

 plugins:soap:shlib name = "it soap";

 plugins:http:shlib name = "it http";

 plugins:at http:shlib name = "it at http";

 plugins:routing:shlib name = "it routing";

-plugins:bus loader:shlib name = "it bus loader";
+pluqins:bus loader:shlib name = "it bus loader";

 5

-share variables with internal orb = "false";
+share variables with internal_orb = "false";

+};

 '''

 - 1. Edit the ORB plug-ins, adding the requisite Artix plug-ins to the list.
-In this example, the following plug-ins are needed: - ws\orb plug-in-enables the router to send and receive CORBA messages. - soap plug-in-enables the router to send and receive SOAP messages. - at\http plug-in-enables the router to send and receive messages over the HTTP transport. - routing plug-in-contains the core of the Artix router. - bus\loader plug-in-triggers the Artix Bus initialization step.
+In this example, the following plug-ins are needed: - soap plug-in-enables the router to send and receive SOAP messages. - at_http plug-in-enables the router to send and receive messages over the HTTP transport. - routing plug-in-contains the core of the Artix router. - bus_loader plug-in-triggers the Artix Bus initialization step.
 This plug-in is needed only when you are loading Artix plug-ins into a non-Artix application.

 Note: In Artix 3.0, Artix plug-ins were refactored to cleanly separate the ORB initialization step from the Artix Bus initialization step.
-Usually, in an Artix application, ${\tt IT\Bus::init}()$ triggers the Bus initialization step.
-In this example, however, the CORBA server never calls ${\tt IT\Bus::init}()$ .
-Therefore, the bus\loader plug-in is needed to finish the initialization of the Artix plug-ins.
+Usually, in an Artix application, IT_Bus::init() triggers the Bus initialization step.
+In this example, however, the CORBA server never calls IT_Bus::init().
+Therefore, the bus_loader plug-in is needed to finish the initialization of the Artix plug-ins.

-- If you plan to use other bindings and transports, you might need to add some other Artix plug-ins instead. - 2.
-The Artix embedded router is not compatible with the POA\Coloc interceptor.
-Therefore you must edit the server's binding:client\binding\list entry to remove any bindings containing the POA\Coloc interceptor.
+If you plan to use other bindings and transports, you might need to add some other Artix plug-ins instead.

+The Artix embedded router is not compatible with the POA_Coloc interceptor.
+Therefore you must edit the server's binding:client_binding_list entry to remove any bindings containing the POA_Coloc interceptor.